n45os/flwr_attacks/README.md

 attack = MinMaxAttack(
     adversary_fraction=0.2,  # 20% of clients are adversaries
     activation_round=5,  # Activate attack at round 5
-    adversary_clients=adversary_clients, # by default the attack will be able to access only the adverary clients.
+    adversary_clients=adversary_cids, # by default the attack will be able to access only the adversary clients.
 Use the argument adversary_accessed_cids to add specific access.
 )

 strategy = ...